 A key feature in the hybrid holster is to find a holster with what some call a combat cut.
-The combat cut makes it easier to grip the firearm.
-The combat cut is simply an area of holster pad that has been removed thus exposing more of the grip area against your body.
+The combat cut makes it easier to access or grip the firearm.
+The combat cut is simply an area of the holster pad that has been removed thus exposing more of the grip area against your body.

 Tips for choosing an Appendix carry IWB Holster.

-While I personally find the appendix inside the waistband (AIWB) uncomfortable, there is no denying the popularity of this carry style.
-Appendix carry, sometimes called centerline carry would be carrying at the 1 o’clock position for a right-hander and 11 o’clock for a lefty.
+While I find the appendix inside the waistband (AIWB) uncomfortable, there is no denying the popularity of this carry style.
+Appendix carry, sometimes called centerline carry would be carried at the 1 o’clock position for a right-hander and 11 o’clock for a lefty.
 If you choose to carry AIWB, follow the same tips as you would with a strong side IWB holster, however, look at holsters with 90-degree cant, or “no cant”.
 This means the firearm is straight up and down.
 Though some people prefer negative cant on their AIWB holsters meaning they lean back slightly.
-This negative cant is especially comfortable for a cross draw.
+This negative cant is especially comfortable for a cross-draw.

-Two features on an AIWB holster that you might find you help better conceal larger handguns are a raised area which pressed against the belt from the inside, sometimes called a wing or a claw.
+Two features on an AIWB holster that you might find help better conceal larger handguns are a raised area which pressed against the belt from the inside, sometimes called a wing or a claw.
 The second feature you might find useful is a foam bump to press the lower portion of the holster against your body which then pressed the grip against your stomach.
 Third, and possibly most important when selecting an AIWB holster, is the adjustable ride height of the holster.
 However keep in mind while these features may add some concealability, they may also do so at a cost of comfort.

 Tips for choosing an OWB holster.

 Outside the waistband (OWB) holsters are often carried on the strong side hip.
-Paddle holsters are an option for OWB if you may have to frequently disarm.
+Paddle holsters are an option for OWB if you may have to frequently disarm yourself.
 Belt loop attachments are a good choice if you only need to put on and take off the holster once per day.
 I prefer a holster with at least one level of active retention for OWB.
 This means that at least one button, snap, or lever needs to be defeated to draw the firearm from the holster.
 Having at least one level of active retention makes it difficult for someone to snatch your firearm from your holster.